-On August 15, 2019, we received a written notice (the "Notice") from the staff of NYSE Regulation of the New York Stock Exchange ("NYSE") indicating that the Company was not then in compliance with Section 802.01B of the NYSE Listed Company Manual (the "Manual"), which requires us to maintain a minimum of 300 public shareholders on a continuous basis.
+On August 15, 2019, the Company received a written notice (the "Notice") from the staff of NYSE Regulation of the New York Stock Exchange ("NYSE") indicating that the Company is not currently in compliance with Section 802.01B of the NYSE Listed Company Manual (the "Manual"), which requires the Company to maintain a minimum of 300 public shareholders on a continuous basis.

 Pursuant to the Notice, the Company was subject to the procedures set forth in Sections 801 and 802 of the Manual.
-The Company submitted a business plan that demonstrated how the Company expected to return to compliance with the minimum public shareholders requirement within 18 months of receipt of the Notice.
+The Company submitted a business plan that demonstrates how the Company expects to return to compliance with the minimum public shareholders requirement within 18 months of receipt of the Notice.
+The Company anticipates that it will satisfy this listing requirement within such time period once it consummates an initial Business Combination.

-On October 24, 2019, we were notified by the staff of NYSE Regulation that the NYSE's Listings Operations Committee agreed to accept our business plan, and the Company was subject to quarterly monitoring for compliance with such plan.
-On November 5, 2020, we were notified by the staff of NYSE Regulation that we are a "company back in compliance" with Section 802.01B of the Manual.
-Our ordinary shares, warrants and Units, which trade under the symbols "RPLA," "RPLA WS" and "RPLA.U," respectively, continue to be listed and traded on the NYSE and no longer bear the indicator ".BC" on the consolidated tape to indicate noncompliance with the NYSE's continued listing standards.
+On October 24, 2019, the Company was notified by the staff of NYSE Regulation that the NYSE's Listings Operations Committee has agreed to accept the Company's business plan.
+The Company will be subject to quarterly monitoring for compliance with such plan.

+The Company's ordinary shares, warrants and Units, which trade under the symbols "RPLA," "RPLA WS" and "RPLA.U," respectively, will continue to be listed and traded on the NYSE during the cure period, subject to the Company's compliance with the NYSE's other applicable continued listing standards, and will bear the indicator ".BC" on the consolidated tape to indicate noncompliance with the NYSE's continued listing standards.